 Here’s the Good News

-Early last year, the Alaska Department of Environmental Conservation confirmed that no traces of Fukushima-related radionuclides Iodine-131, Cesium-134 or Cesium-137 have been found in samples of Alaskan salmon including king, chum, sockeye and pink.
+The Alaska Department of Environmental Conservation has proactively monitored for contaminants in Alaska seafood since 2001, and the results of these tests, including the gamma radiation testing, has confirmed the quality and health of Alaska seafood.
+Since 2017, DEC confirmed that no traces of Fukushima-related radionuclides Iodine-131, Cesium-134 or Cesium-137 have been found in samples of Alaskan salmon including king, chum, sockeye and pink.
 (1)

 “The Fukushima leaks were miniscule compared to the vast scale of the Pacific," said Nicholas S. Fisher, an expert on nuclear radiation in marine animals at Stony Brook University in New York, in an article published by Oceana, a non-profit dedicated to protecting and restoring the world’s oceans (2).
 “The disaster added just a fraction of a percent to the radiation that’s already in the ocean, 99 percent of which is naturally occurring.
 At those levels, you could eat piles of Pacific fish and have nothing to worry about from radiation," Fisher said.